Guarding Your Freedom: Mastering Relapse Prevention with PRC Recovery

 A healthy lifestyle is important in recovery.
 We explore personal hygiene, nutritional meals, and exercise in this section of the aftercare plan.

-For a substance abuse rehab near me contact PRC Recovery today
+For alcohol & drug rehabilitation near me contact PRC Recovery today

-The importance of follow-up specialist visits are discussed for individuals with dual-diagnosis or any other professional interventions identified during treatment.
-It is also important to know which prescription or over the counter medication may be addictive.
+The importance of follow-up specialist visits is discussed for individuals with dual diagnosis or any other professional interventions identified during treatment.
+It is also important to know which prescription or over-the-counter medication may be addictive.

 Triggers and behaviours identified during treatment are noted in this section.